How to write personal statement for graduate school application?

 Why should i2Lab consider you?

-The reason why i2Lab lab should consider you is not because you are interested in the lab.
-It is more about whether you can contribute to the lab.
+The reason why i2Lab should consider you is not simply because you are interested in the lab.
+It is more about whether you can contribute.
 There are many ways of contributing to the lab, for example:

-Many students have a misconception that the more researches you do in undergraduate, the better chance you will be in getting into a good graduate school.
-I think it is only half true.
-The more important consideration is whether your experience is relevant to the lab that you are applying to.
-Here are some examples.
+Many students have a misconception that the more research they do in undergraduate, the better chance they have of getting into a good graduate school.
+I think this is only half true.
+The more important consideration is whether your experience is relevant to the lab you are applying to.
+Here are some examples:

 Example 1.